2018ik/2018ik.github.io/_wiki/trinity.markdown

 ### Cooperation

 Every significant operation of God's economy includes the three of the Trinity.
+In fact, every time God speaks, the Trinity is in motion: the Father is the speaker, the Son is the word and the Spirit is the breath (Job 33:4).
+Although the NT explicitly reveals the Trinity and reveals its purpose, the operation of the Trinity is actually clearer in the OT.
+There are many events, peoples, and matters in the OT, but the significance of all such things is the hidden operation of the Triune God.
+The Bible should not be seen as a historical record, but an autobiography of God.
+For a finer examination of specific passages of the Triune God in action, see the [examples under economical Trinity](../economical_trinity#examples).

+#### Old Testament

 In the beginning in Genesis, God's intention is revealed in His creation of man, as well as His person.
-In the New Testament, it is clear that God is triune, and the purpose behind the Trinity is revealed.
 Even in the first verse of the Bible ("In the beginning, God created..."), we see a Triune God.
 The Hebrew word used for God *elohim* is grammatically plural, while the verb for created is singular.
 The fact that God is love also implies a plurality.
 Love requires both a subject and an object; the object of God the Father's love is the Son.

 Genesis 1:2-3 following the first verse which reveals the Father then reveals the rest of the Triune God.
 The Spirit of God was explicitly stated to be brooding on the waters (Gen. 1:2).
 In verse three, God *said*, "Let there be light."
 God's word here implies the Son, who is the Word (John 1:1).
 Every operation of God is Triune - why did God need to say anything to create light?
 He had to create by the Son as the active instrument for everything to come into being.

 In Genesis 1:26 when creating man, God says let *Us* make man in our image.
 This is also not the only time that the plural pronoun *Us* is used to refer to God (Isa.
 6:8; Gen. 3:22; 11:7).

 God as the God of Abraham, Isaac and Jacob also implies the Trinity as the Father, Son and Spirit.
 God called Abraham as the Father.
 Isaac as the son of Abraham inherited all that his father had and accomplished the will of his father.
 Jacob experienced a great work of transformation which corresponds to the transformative work of the Spirit.

+#### New Testament

 In Matthew 12:18, the Lord Jesus casts out demons by the Spirit of God.
 Then, the kingdom that comes is not the kingdom of the son, but the kingdom of God.
 Then, in 28:19, baptism is in the name of the Father, Son and Holy Spirit.